matteodegobbi/vault/Reinforcement Learning/Value function approximation.md

 ![[Pasted image 20251116005017.png]]

 Again we don't have access to the real $q_\pi(s,a)$ so depending on the method we will use a sample quantity ($G_t$ for MC etc...)
-We will represent state,action pairs with feature vectors:
+We will represent state,action pairs with feature vectors instead of just states:
 ![[Pasted image 20251116005058.png]]
 again like in prediction we show only examples for the linear approximation but they can be generalized by employing the gradient of the approximation function.